What does Gail mean?

 Charted below is the baby name popularity of Gail for girls.
 Gail reached its top rank of #43 in the U.S. during the years 1950-1959, but is not listed currently.
 (2014 Birth Statistics)

-Below is a charted comparison of the popularity of the girl name Gail and corresponding names.
-Popular varying forms of Gail ranked in the Top 1000 are Abigail (#8 in 2014), Abby (#389), Abbigail (#857), Gale, Gay, Gayle, Abigayle, Gayla, Abagail, Abbi, Abbie, Abi, Abbey and Abigale.
-Usage of these girl names was at its apex during 1950-1959 and has become significantly lower since, with forms such as Abbigail, Abbie, Abbey, Abigale and Gayla falling out of fashion.
+Abigail (#8 in 2014), Abby (#389), Abbigail (#857), Gale, Gay, Gayle, Abigayle, Gayla, Abagail, Abbi, Abbie, Abi, Abbey and Abigale are the popular varying forms of Gail ranked in the Top 1000.
+Usage of these girl names was at its apex during the years 1950-1959 (usage of 0.2715%) and has become significantly lower since (usage 0.1164%, down 57.1%), with forms such as Abbigail, Abbie, Abbey, Abigale and Gayla falling out of fashion.
 Abigail (#8) and Abby (#389) are two of the more fashionable baby names in this list, with Abby and Abigail having a rebound in popularity.
+Below is a charted comparison of the popularity of Gail and corresponding names.
 (2014 Birth Statistics)